 District response on ensuring periodic updates to its plan:

 Spartanburg School District Seven will review its "Return to In-Person Instruction and Continuity of Services" plan, in accordance with federal guidelines set forth in ESSER III legislation, and will update that plan as appropriate every six months.

 The ARP Act requires that school districts make their Safe Return to In-Person Instruction and Continuity of Services Plan available to the public online and that the plans be in an understandable and uniform format; to the extent practicable, are written in a language that parents can understand or, if not practicable, orally translated; and upon request by a parent who is an individual with a disability, provided in an alternative format accessible to that parent.
 Before making its plan publicly available, school districts must seek public comment on the plan and develop the plan after taking into account public comment.

 District response on public input in development of its plan:

-Spartanburg District Seven will, in accordance with ESSER III guidelines, seek public input on its "Safe Return to In-Person Instruction and Continuity of Services" plan from all district stakeholders every six months.
-This input will be gathered in a combination of methods, including but not limited to a public survey posted on Spartanburg District Seven's website (spartanburg7.org).
+Spartanburg District Seven will, in accordance with ESSER III guidelines, provide ongoing avenues for public input on its "Safe Return to In-Person Instruction and Continuity of Services" plan.
+This input will be gathered in a combination of methods, including but not limited to a feedback link posted on Spartanburg District Seven's website (spartanburg7.org).